prisma/specs/prisma-schema/Readme.md

 ## Env Function

-The datamodel can require certain environment expectations to be met.
+The schema can require certain environment expectations to be met.
 The purpose of the `env` function is to:

-- Keeps secrets out of the datamodel
+- Keeps secrets out of the schema
-- Improve portability of the datamodel
+- Improve portability of the schema

 ````groovy
 datasource pg {